Kashiwara-Vergne solutions degree by degree: Preliminaries: the Kashiwara-Vergne Theorem

 \section{Preliminaries: the Kashiwara-Vergne Theorem}

-Throughout the paper we write $\Lie(x,y)$ to denote the free Lie algebra on two generators over the complex numbers $\C$, and $\Lie(x,y)_n$ to denote its degree $n$ part.
+Throughout the paper we work over a field $\K$ of characteristic zero, and write $\Lie(x,y)$ to denote the free Lie algebra on two generators over the $\K$, and denote by $\Lie(x,y)_n$ its degree $n$ part.
 Here, a Lie word is said to be \defn{of degree $n$} if it consists of $n$ letters, e.g. $[[y, x], y]$ is a Lie word of degree three.
 We write for the degree completion of $\Lie(x,y)$.

 The universal enveloping algebra of $\LL$, can be identified -- as a completed Hopf algebra -- with the degree-completed free associative algebra generated by $x$ and $y$, denoted $\sA$.
 In this way, elements $u\in \LL$ can be viewed as elements of $\sA$, by expanding brackets as algebra commutators.
 As with $\LL$, the degree of a word in $\sA$ is the number of letters in the word.